ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 ### Step 1: Set Up Prerequisites

-In order to develop and debug Xamarin Android applications, you'll need to have a few prerequisites set up.
-These include:
+In order to develop and debug Xamarin Android / iOS applications, you'll need to have a few prerequisites set up.

+#### Android Prerequisites

 * Xamarin
 * The Android SDK